Skip to main content

 Frequently Asked Questions (FAQs)

-The Preservation Services team have a wealth of expertise and knowledge about conserving and preserving precious collections.
+The Preservation team has a wealth of expertise and knowledge about conserving and preserving precious collections.
 Explore these commonly asked questions and answers — everything from how to save an insect infested book to what is the best file type for preserving digital photos.

 Audio visual